We are delighted to offer a FREE Breakfast provision in school for our children.

 The school provides nutritious two course lunches that are cooked in our own kitchen by our own staff.
-Fresh, healthy ingredients are used and the meals cost £2.10 per day (£10.50 per week).
-We offer a choice of two meat main courses, one vegetarian main course and a choice of puddings, yoghurt and fruit.
+Fresh, healthy ingredients are used and the meals cost £2.20 per day (£11.00 per week).
+We offer a choice of one meat/fish main course, one vegetarian main course and a choice of puddings, yoghurt and fruit.
 Children are able to help themselves to bread, which is baked daily, and to the salad bar.

-Follow this link to see the latest menu.
+Follow this link to see the latest menu Menus from 14 Mar 2022.

 Free School Meals